DevonGifford/InCard/README.md

 <!-- -------------------------------------------------------------------------- -->
 <hr/>

-A technical assessment for the company 'InCard', where I was tasked with building a web application to manage basic authentication.
-I opted to use Next.js to fulfill the requirement of supporting both server-side and client-side rendering.
-The project is developed in TypeScript, ensuring strong typing and code quality.
-For testing, I utilized Jest and React Testing Library (RTL) to ensure the reliability of the application.
+I was tasked with building a web application to manage basic authentication.
+I opted to use <strong>Next.js</strong> to fulfill the requirement of supporting both <em>server-side</em> and <em>client-side</em> rendering.</br> The project is developed in <strong>TypeScript</strong>, ensuring strong typing and code quality.
+For testing, I utilized <strong>Jest</strong> and <strong>React Testing Library (RTL)</strong> to ensure the reliability of the application.

-Authentication and session management were implemented using the NextAuth library, providing a secure user experience.
-Additionally, the app integrates React Hot Toast for user-friendly notifications.
+Authentication and session management were implemented using the <strong>NextAuth</strong> library, providing a secure user experience.
+Additionally, the app integrates <strong>React-Hot-Toast</strong> for user-friendly notifications.<br>
 The completed project is hosted on Vercel, showcasing the deployment of the application.

 </br>